-UCA's Department of Occupational Therapy uses the secure platform CastleBranch (tracker) to manage and document students' immunizations, criminal background check and completion of required documents and trainings (e.g. CPR, HIPAA).
-Each student is required to create his or her own account with CastleBranch in order to upload required documents.
-Proof of renewals/updates must be maintained within CastleBranch (tracker) throughout the program until graduation.
+UCA's Department of Occupational Therapy uses the secure platforms, eValue & Viewpoint to manage and document students' immunizations, criminal background check and completion of required documents and trainings (e.g. CPR, HIPAA).
+Each student is required to create his or her own account with both eValue and Viewpoint in order to upload required documents.
+Proof of renewals/updates must be maintained within these platforms throughout the program until graduation.